-He works semi-good hours, gets a 401k, insurance, and PTO.
+He works semi-good hours and gets a 401k, insurance, and PTO.
 Mike’s job is dangerous and the company was not paying him enough to risk his life on highways.
-If they did give him a raised it was only a few cents.
+If they did give him a raise it was only a few cents.
 Between taxes and child support deducted from his checks.
 Some weeks it seemed impossible that we would ever get caught up.

-With Mike’s new job being a supervisor it gives us the opportunity to almost triple his yearly salary.
+Mike’s new job being a supervisor gives us the opportunity to almost triple his yearly salary.
 Mike works so hard for this family and it saddens me that we are not living the way we should be.
-All we both have been doing is working live, not living to work.
-I never wanted my our life together to be like this.
+All we both have been doing is working to live, not living to work.
+I never wanted our life together to be like this.

 Budgeting Powers….
 ACTIVATE!

 Since Mike is starting this new job and will be working crazy hours.
 I am taking it upon myself to be the one who handles our finances more than what I am doing now.
 I am going to get this budget in order.
 So let’s see what I can learn from the budget mom.